jonfk/jonfk.ca/content/blog/2020-01-12-integration-a-rust-web-service-with-oauth2.md

 > From [RFC 6749: The OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749)

-Essentially OAuth 2.0 enables applications (servers, mobile apps, SPAs, etc) to obtain access tokens to access an HTTP service scoped only to authorized actions/resources without needing the username and passwork of the account it would like to obtain access on behalf of.
+Essentially OAuth 2.0 enables applications (servers, mobile apps, SPAs, etc) to obtain access tokens to access an HTTP service scoped only to authorized actions/resources without needing the username and password of the account it would like to obtain access on behalf of.

+As an almost too short to be correct summary of the OAuth 2.0 Authorization Framework, it defines 2 endpoints, the authorization and the token endpoints.
+The first is to request authorization with the scopes one would like to receive and the second is to request tokens.
+It also defines a set of grant types (authorization code, client credentials, etc...) and flows to follow for the different grant types.
+As for crypto, the protocol simply defines that it needs to be over https.
+So what we will be doing here won't actually be to spec until we put TLS termination into our system.

+There are also several extensions to the protocol, the most important one we will be interested in in this post is the [Introspection endpoint](#oauth2-introspection) which defines how resource servers communicate with the authorization server to verify access tokens.
+Another important one that might be of interested but that we won't cover in this post is the [OpenID Connect 1.0 specification](#oauth2-openid-connect) which is a protocol build over OAuth 2.0.

-An example of this is if you would like to give access to your youtube account to an application to manage your comments.
+An example use case where we would use OAuth 2 is when you would like to give access to your youtube account to an application to manage your comments.
 You wouldn't want that application to also be able to post videos for you or change your profile page.
 You can do this with OAuth 2.0 by authorizing that application if it has an OAuth 2.0 client with Youtube.
-That application can go through an OAuth 2.0 flow that will give it an access token that it can use possibly in conjunction with it's own client credentials to get access to manage your comments.
+That application can go through an OAuth 2.0 flow that will give it an access token that it can then use to get access to manage your comments.

-If you noticed, there are a few caveats in my description such as an OAuth 2.0 client may or may not have it's own credentials, it may also be able to get information on your account by including the right scopes or it may use different grant types to obtain access.
-This is because OAuth 2.0 isn't a protocol as much as a framework for a protocol.
-It allows implementors of the OAuth 2.0 spec a lot of flexibility so that it can be used in multiple use cases, but this ends up adding a lot of complexity to OAuth 2.0.
-This is why it is strongly recommended to either use a library or off the shelf solution instead of implementing an OAuth 2.0 server yourself.
+Although at first glance, the protocol may sound simple, it is anything but, implementing a spec compliant and interoperable version of the protocol that doesn't have security holes, takes some serious work and no one should trust such an implementation without at least an audit.
+So how can we use it then if we don't have deep pockets and all the time in the world to write one?
+That's what we will try to answer in this post using an existing and well tested OAuth 2.0 server with a well documented API.

 ### When should you used it?

+Given the additional complexity that implementing and integration an OAuth 2.0 server adds to a project, why should you use OAuth 2?

-The rule of thumb for when you need an OAuth 2.0 implementation, is if you need the ability to authorize third party applications to access your services, then you need OAuth 2.0.
+The rule of thumb for when you need an OAuth 2.0 implementation, is if you need the ability to authorize third party applications to access your services.
 Otherwise, if you only need the ability to authorize users on your services through first party clients or applications, an encrypted cookie may better serve you.

 For more information, check out the following [post describing different types of access control and authorization patterns](#ory-access-authz-patterns).

-### Implementing authorization through OAuth2
+### Implementing authorization with OAuth 2.0

+Although it is of course possible to implement an OAuth 2.0 server from scratch, it is strongly not recommended to do so.
+Getting something wrong with the fundamental building blocks of the security of your system is not to be taken lightly.
+Another way to implement an OAuth 2 server is with your language's trusted OAuth 2 libraries.
+Being maintained and kept updated by domain experts, means that your service will have more eyes to find bugs as more people would be using them and gives your an OAuth implementation almost for free.

-After having implemented and maintained OAuth2 servers with the Spring library in Java, I have a strong preference not to do that anymore.
-The reasons for that would be a post in and of itself, but most of the issues stem from maintainance of such such servers when they also contain much of the business logic for the access and authorization rules.
-My preference nowadays would be to have a pure spec compliant OAuth2 server that communicates with an authorization server that would implement the custom business rules needed by my particular implementation.
+But after having implemented and maintained OAuth2 servers with the Spring OAuth 2 library in Java, I have grown a strong distaste towards this solution too.
+The reasons for that could be a post in and of itself, but most of the issues stem from maintenance of such such servers when they also contain much of the business logic for the access and authorization rules.
+It doesn't mean that this needs to be the case but it is often the case in my experience when we go this way.

+That is why my preference nowadays lean towards the 3rd solution to implementing an authorization server, by using an external blessed implementation with good integration mechanisms.
+This forces you to keep your business logic and custom authorization rules seperate from a pure spec OAuth 2.0 or OpenID Connect server.

+## Hydra: An OpenID Certified OAuth 2.0 Server and OpenID Connect Provider

 This is where [Hydra](https://github.com/ory/hydra) comes in, a hardened, OpenID Certified OAuth 2.0 Server and OpenID Connect Provider optimized for low-latency, high throughput, and low resource consumption.
-Instead of implementing an OAuth2 server yourself, having to verify your implementation complies with the spec and doesn't have any security holes, we can use Hydra to provide the OAuth2 server functionality and implement the authentication and authorization logic as seperate services.
+Instead of implementing an OAuth2 server yourself, having to verify your implementation complies with the spec and doesn't have any security holes, we can use Hydra to provide the OAuth2 server functionality and implement the authentication and authorization logic as separate services.

-### Implementing a Hydra integration
+### Integrating with Hydra

 To integrate with the Hydra OAuth2 server, we need to implement a login and consent application.
 You can review the documentation for doing so [here](https://www.ory.sh/docs/hydra/login-consent-flow).